structurizr/dsl/docs/language-reference.md

 The DSL is rendering tool independent, and to render diagrams you will need to use one of the tools listed at [Structurizr DSL - Rendering tools](https://github.com/structurizr/dsl#rendering-tools).

+Please see the [DSL cookbook](cookbook) for a tutorial guide to the Structurizr DSL.

 ## Table of contents

 - [General rules](#general-rules)